Happiness Turku style: live like a local

 Finnish people are deeply connected to nature.
 Even in the oldest city of Finland, happiness would be unthinkable without green forests, blue sea, and the room to roam.
 The biggest city park in Finland, Kupittaa, is situated in Turku and at the foot of our city lies the biggest archipelago in the world with 40 000 islands and counting.
 But in fact, the archipelago already starts within the city limits and the people of Turku spend their free time on the nearby island of Ruissalo all year round.
 It is a perfect place to pick berries and mushrooms, practice Nordic walking, swim in the sea whatever the season, and breathe the fresh Finnish air, one of the purest in the world.
 To get to the island, you can take a public bus from the center of Turku, but if you want to feel like a true local, choose the popular waterbus that takes you on a picturesque cruise for only three euros.
 If you wish to experience our islands further, I recommend that you explore the Archipelago Trail (250 km) by car or bicycle.
 Island hopping through the magical sea scenery is a perfect way to get closer to Finnish happiness and something that the people of Turku eagerly do every summer.

 Of course, you can never achieve total life satisfaction without good food.
 Turku people enjoy eating out and know how to appreciate quality meals.
 Turku proudly bears the title of Finland’s culinary capital and for good reason.
 The city has an impressive number of high-quality restaurants preparing wonderful dishes from fresh, local ingredients.
 Make sure to pay a visit to the Turku Market Hall, which dates from 1896 and hosts the city's food merchants.
-A tasting tour at the Market Hall is available with a guide.
 A variety of interesting culinary events also take place in Turku every year, ranging from the traditional archipelago fish fair to the vegan festival, Vegånia.

 Last but not least, the real gems of Turku are its citizens.
 Finns are used to calling themselves shy, silent introverts, but in my experience, this image is far from the truth.
 Seldom do you meet such kind, friendly, helpful, honest, and reliable people – and everyone speaks English really well!
 To see it for yourself, pay a visit to a local’s home by the seashore, meet the gentle host or hostess, taste homemade food, listen to stories about their lifestyle, and relax in the sauna.
 Another way of meeting the Turku people is through Doerz, a company that arranges activities with locals, so you can explore the city and its culture together.